 |---|---|---|

-| Mapping and projections | Monumental nighttime scenography | General public |
+| Mapping and projections | Monumental nocturnal scenography | General public |

-| Sensory workshops | Introduction to aromas and textures | Adults and enthusiasts |
+| Sensory workshops | Initiation to aromas and textures | Adults and enthusiasts |

 | Winemakers’ stands | Tastings and direct sales | Professionals and individuals |